Stephanie-JK/movie-notifier/readme.md

 # Movie Notifier

-Gets the latest movies from QFX and FCUbe cinema websites and sends notification through GCM.
+Gets the latest movies from QFX and FCube cinema websites and sends notification through GCM.
 Also provides the functionality to reserve the seats as soon as showtimes are available at QFX cinemas.

 This application was built to be used with android application which has not been published, you can fork it and use it as a web application or for mobile phones.